andrew/ultimate-awesome/README.md

 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-courses](https://github.com/EddieVillegas/awesome-courses) - Lista de cursos y tutoriales gratuitos.
-- [awesome-datafusion](https://github.com/edmondop/awesome-datafusion) - A collection of resources about DataFusion.
 - [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
 - [APIs-tools-collection](https://github.com/exajobs/APIs-tools-collection) - A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about APIs.
 - [awesome-openmage](https://github.com/fballiano/awesome-openmage) - Curated list of awesome OpenMage extensions, resources and other highlights.